TSH Receptor Antibodies (TRAb)

 - TSH receptor antibodies (TRAb) are antibodies directed against the TSH receptor and may be stimulatory or inhibitory.

-- TRAb levels are measured to differentiate between thyrotoxicosis with hyperthyroidism (for example, Graves' disease or toxic nodular disease) and thyrotoxicosis without hyperthyroidism (for example, transient thyroiditis).
+- TRAb levels are primarily measured to differentiate between thyrotoxicosis with hyperthyroidism (for example, Graves' disease or toxic nodular disease) and thyrotoxicosis without hyperthyroidism (for example, transient thyroiditis).

 - Measurement is also indicated in pregnant patients with a past or current history of active Graves disease, to determine the risk of neonatal thyrotoxicosis.